matrix-org/matrix-spec-proposals/proposals/2828-restrict-user-ids.md

 The changes are applied on top of room v6.

 ## Note about the user ID grammar spec
-The user ID grammar spec appendice needs to be updated to mention that room versions prior to this new version can contain arbitrary unicode user IDs, so clients and servers must be able to handle such users.
+The user ID grammar spec appendix needs to be updated to mention that room versions prior to this new version can contain arbitrary unicode user IDs, so clients and servers must be able to handle such users.